99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Concurrency:
 the more we invoke the more executions up to 1000, we can set a "reserved concurrency" to limit the max amount per each function.
 if we don't set limit, we can have 1 function taking up all 1000 executions, and have the other functions not being able to start.
+!!
+Lambda will keep the unreserved concurrency pool at a minimum of 100 concurrent executions, so that functions that do not have specific limits set can still process requests.
+So, in practice, if your total account limit is 1000, you are limited to allocating 900 to individual functions.
+So if you have 2 functions that need to have the same concurrency, you can max do 450 and 450.

-Cold start and provision concurrency: new instance so all initializations have to start.
+Cold start and provision concurrency:
+new instance so all initializations have to start.
 The first request has a higher latency,
 you can use a "provision concurrency" to allocate before the function is invoked in advance so cold start never happens.

 Dependencies: